Battle of Monte Castello: Operation

-In November 1944, the 1st Expeditionary Division of the Brazilian Army (DIE) deviated from the battle front Serchio River, where it had been fighting for two months ahead of the Rino River, on the Northern Apennine Mountains.
+In November 1944, the 1st Expeditionary Division of the Brazilian Army (DIE) deviated from the battle front at Serchio River, where it had been fighting for two months ahead of the Rino River, on the Northern Apennine Mountains.
 General Mascarenhas de Moraes had established his forward headquarters in the town of Porretta Terme, which was in front of the mountains under German control.
 This perimeter had a radius of approximately 15 km.

 German artillery positions were considered privileged, subjecting the Allies to constant vigilance, hindering any progress towards Bologna and Po Valley.
 Estimates were that the winter would be harsh, complicating the situation that had already degenerated due to the rains and bombing, turning the roads into quagmires.

 Despite the situation, General Mark Clark, Commander of Allied Forces in Italy, through the troops of IV Corps (of which the Brazilian division was part), had planned to free the 8th British Army's path towards Bologna, before the first snows began to fall.

 German forces

 The Italian front was under the responsibility of Army Group C, under the command of General Oberst Heinrich von Vietinghoff.
 He controlled the German 10th and 14th armies and the "Army of Liguria," the latter defending the border with France.
 The 14th was composed of the 14th Panzer Corps and the 51st Mountain Corps.
-Within the 51st Corps was the 232nd Grenadier Division (Infantry), under General Eccard von Gablenz, a veteran of Stalingrad.
-The 232nd was activated on 22 June 1944 and was formed of veterans who were wounded convalescents from the Russian front; it was classified as a "Static Division."
-It consisted of three infantry regiments (1043°, 1044° and 1045°), each with only two battalions, plus a battalion of marines (reconnaissance battalion) and an artillery regiment with four groups, and smaller units.
+Within the 51st Corps was the 232nd Infantry Division, under General Eccard von Gablenz, a veteran of Stalingrad.
+The 232nd had been activated on 22 June 1944 and was formed of veterans who were wounded convalescents from the Russian front; it was classified as a "Static Division."
+It consisted of three infantry regiments (1043rd, 1044th and 1045th), each with only two battalions, plus a battalion of marines (reconnaissance battalion) and an artillery regiment with four groups, and smaller units.
 This totaled about 9,000 men.
 The age of the troops ranged between 17 and 40 years, with the younger and abler soldiers concentrated in the marine battalion.
 During the final battle, it was reinforced by the 4th Mountain Battalion (Mittenwald), which was kept in reserve.
-The veterans who defended this position did not have the same enthusiasm they had when the war began, but were still willing to fulfill their duty.
+Although the veterans who defended this position did not have the same enthusiasm they had when the war began, they were still willing to fulfill their duty.